 Interestingly, the sale did not occur with MGR as the buyer.
-Instead, in December 2021, MGR purchased the majority of outstanding shares in AMRR, and in January 2022, Frinzi caused \$44 million in transfers from the Debtor's bank account to the newly acquired AMRR bank account.41 The transfer between the Debtor and AMRR was secured by a promissory note, which the Trustee alleges was made payable to GNET instead of the Debtor by mistake.42
+Instead, in December 2021, MGR purchased the majority of outstanding shares in AMRR, and in January 2022, Frinzi caused \$44 million in transfers from the Debtor's bank account to the newly acquired AMRR bank account.
+The transfer between the Debtor and AMRR was secured by a promissory note, which the Trustee alleges was made payable to GNET instead of the Debtor by mistake.
+The description of the Debtor by mistake.